kvarak/dnd/docs/_Classes/sorcerer.md

 You can understand Draconic, and you are proficient with Charisma check when interacting with dragons.

 ### Draconic Resilience
 As magic flows through your body, it causes physical traits of your dragon ancestors to emerge.
-At 1st level, your hit point maximum increases by 1 and increases by 1 again whenever you gain a level in this class.
+Your hit point maximum increases by 1 and increases by 1 again whenever you gain a level in this class.

 Additionally, parts of your skin are covered by a thin sheen of dragon-like scales.
 When you aren't wearing armor, your AC equals 13 + your Dexterity modifier.

 ### Elemental Affinity
-Starting at 6th level, when you cast a spell that deals damage of the type associated with your draconic ancestry, add your Charisma modifier to that damage.
+When you cast a spell that deals damage of the type associated with your draconic ancestry, add your Charisma modifier to that damage.
 Additionally, you can spend 1 sorcery point to gain resistance to that damage type for 1 hour.

 ### Dragon Wings
-At 14th level, you gain the ability to sprout a pair of dragon wings from your back, gaining a flying speed equal to your current speed.
+You gain the ability to sprout a pair of dragon wings from your back, gaining a flying speed equal to your current speed.
 You can create these wings as a ***bonus action***.
 The wings last until you’re incapacitated, you die, or you dismiss them as a ***bonus action***.

 You can't manifest your wings while wearing armor unless the armor is made to accommodate them, and clothing not made to accommodate your wings might be destroyed when you manifest them.

 ### Draconic Presence
-Beginning at 18th level, you can channel the dread presence of your dragon ancestor, causing those around you to become awestruck or frightened.
-As an ***action***, you can spend 5 sorcery points to draw on this power and exude an aura of awe or fear (your choice) to a distance of 60 feet.
+You can channel the dread presence of your dragon ancestor, causing those around you to become awestruck or frightened.
+As an ***action***, you can spend 5 sorcery points to draw on this power and exude an aura of awe or fear (your choice) to a distance of 60 ft.

 For 1 minute or until you lose your concentration (as if concentrating on a spell), each hostile creature that starts its turn in this aura must succeed on a Wisdom saving throw or be charmed (if you chose awe) or frightened (if you chose fear) until the aura ends.